(Updated 10/18 with updated supply links.)

 On blanks I like to Relief the piece after each new layer of color.

 On detail pieces like the leaves, I tend to just blot with a paper towel after each color instead of reliefing.
-I think adding multiple layers of color give pieces like this a lot of interest and help keep the color from looking flat.
-I also like to dab the paint on in blotchy-like pattern instead of painting it on in strokes.
-I think it blends better after blotting.
+Adding multiple layers of color give pieces like this a lot of interest and help keep the color from looking flat.
+I like to dab the paint on in blotchy-like manner instead of painting it on in strokes.
+I feel like it blends better after blotting.

 When I do relief on pieces like the flower and leaves, I like to hit the edges so that the metal shows through the color making it look worn and aged and not just painted.

 After reliefing, you can go back and add detail with Patinas.
 For this pendent I wanted to add color to the flowers to make them stand out more and to tie them into the beads.
 I used Marine to give them a very soft blue base.